"

 INTRODUCTION

-You are more than likely sitting or standing as you read this guide, your eyes fixated on each word.
+Structure of Anatomy: You are more than likely sitting or standing as you read this guide, your eyes fixating on each word.
 You might even be eating a snack or thinking about all the stuff you have to do today.
 Simultaneously, your body is hard at work – sensing, processing, and executing hundreds of functions all at once so you can stand upright, interpret the surroundings, digest food, and process complex thoughts (about anatomy, of course!).

 You will notice that throughout the following chapters, we focus on the very basics of human anatomy.
-While human anatomy has many different components, it is often reduced to a simple relationship.
+While human anatomy has many different components, they can be organized based on complexity.
 Each system can be broken into organs which are made of tissues, consisting of various types of cells which are ultimately composed of chemicals.

-Chemical < Cellular < Tissue < Organ < System
+Chemical < Cell < Tissue < Organ < System

 Chemical: The most basic unit of anatomy (water, HCL, sodium).